AlexandreFenyo/angrybirds2-arena-hack/README.md

 In the Wi-Fi settings:<br/>
 set the proxy to the host on which you have launched the Docker container;<br/>
-set the port to the one the container is listening (8080).
+set the port to the one the container is listening on (8080).
 <br/><img src="usage/IMG_1020.jpg" width="600"/>
 <p/>